 Coldfoot, AK 99709-9800

-Training Provided: USFWS training: education on natural and cultural history of federal lands, agencies missions, interpretation, wilderness awareness/safety, bear safety training, defensive driving and some field trips likely.
-BLM may provide 4-wheeler safety training.
+Training Provided: USFWS training: natural and cultural history of federal lands, agencies missions, interpretation, wilderness awareness/safety, bear safety training, 1st Aid/CPR, defensive driving, aviation training, firearms training and range qualification.
+Possible ATV

 Handicap Accessible?: Yes

 Main Area of Focus: Visitor Services and Site Operations